-· ·gare ··· · · z. z. xampies or ey stems for education/training Large-sized and mid- tier audit firms · Establishing a training section within the human resources department to design and operate training programs for each job classification and level of experience Audit firms implement a series of training programs for updating accounting and auditing standards, utilization of monitoring tools including data analysis tool, responses to fraud risks, key points by industrial sector, attendance to particular issues related to IPO audit, results of periodic inspections, inspections by the CPAAOB, quality control reviews by the JICPA and so forth, professional ethics and independence, information security and auditing.
+· .g · · · · - · - · - · · - · · - · · - · gare in-4-2.
+Examples of systems for education/training Large-sized and mid- tier audit firms Establishing a training section within the human resources department to design and operate training programs for each job classification and level of experience Audit firms implement a series of training programs for updating accounting and auditing standards, utilization of monitoring tools including data analysis tool, responses to fraud risks, key points by industrial sector, attendance to particular issues related to IPO audit, results of periodic inspections, inspections by the CPAAOB, quality control reviews by the JICPA and so forth, professional ethics and independence, information security and auditing.
 Conducting examinations to measure understanding of training Audit firms provide support for acquiring language-related qualifications and implement language training programs at home and abroad (including online training) In addition to the above, periodic training on issues specific to financial institutions is provided to personnel working on the audits of listed financial institutions.
-Briefings on the latest industry trends are also organized Small and medium- sized audit firms, partnerships and solo practitioners Providing opportunities to attend training sessions held at the JICPA headquarters or regional chapters, or to study by watching JICPA training DVDs in most audit firms Sharing results of periodic inspections, the CPAAOB inspections, and JICPA quality control reviews within firms
+Briefings on the latest industry trends are also organized Small and medium- sized audit firms, Providing opportunities to attend training sessions held at the JICPA headquarters or regional chapters, or to study by watching JICPA training e-learning in most audit firms partnerships and solo practitioners Sharing results of periodic inspections, the CPAAOB inspections, and JICPA quality control reviews within firms

 Large-sized and mid-tier audit firms have education and training sections, and they have developed training programs based on job classification and experience in conjunction with their global audit networks.
 Furthermore, by deploying e-learning systems, they enable individuals to access to education and training based on their learning level at times and locations that are convenient for them.
 Even among small and medium-sized audit firms, partnerships and solo practitioners, some of the comparatively larger ones have introduced level-based training systems and e-learning systems, while others are providing opportunities for education and training by covering the cost of tuition fees for external training programs.
-On the other hand, many small and medium-sized audit firms, partnerships and solo practitioners have difficulties in providing training programs that are suitable to personnel's experience and capability and situation in their audited companies.
-Specifically, due to a lack of human resources capable of providing their own educational and training programs, many firms are only confirming that their partners and staff are undergoing the Continuing Professional Development provided institutionally by JICPA (i.e. whether they have obtained the required number of credits) or just having personnel watch DVDs supplied by the JICPA.
+On the other hand, many small and medium-sized audit firms, partnerships and solo practitioners have difficulties in providing training programs that are suitable to auditors' experience and capability and situation in their audited companies.
+Thus, many firms are only confirming that their partners and staff are undergoing the Continuing Professional Development provided institutionally by JICPA (i.e. whether they have obtained the required number of credits).